5

 If you are experiencing difficulty in dealing with the academic demands of a course you are enrolled in, please contact the individual lecturer in the first instance.
 With so many students in class, it is easy to feel lost; it is very important to us that you let us know if we can help.

-Student Consultation Hours, Semester One Monday 3-4pm and Tuesday 3-4pm.
-In St Declan’s
+Student Consultation Hours, Semester One Mondays and Tuesdays 4-5pm in St Declan’s

 If you cannot make the times posted drop in or make an appointment by emailing Dr Fincham at (Kelly Fincham @ University of Galway.ie)